bangerang/swift-async-expectations/README.md

 # swift-async-expectations

-AsyncExpectations is a testing library for Swift that brings structured concurrency testing to unstructured concurrency.
+AsyncExpectations is a testing library for Swift that brings structured testing to unstructured concurrency.

 ## Motivation
 Writing unit tests for structured concurrency is straightforward and simple.